-- A. The proposed development is consistent with the General Plan and any application specific plan and is in compliance with all applicable provisions of the Development Code and all other City ordinances and regulations. - B. The proposed development is to be constructed on a suitable site, adequate in shape, size, topography, and other circumstances to accommodate the proposed development. - $C. \ \ \textit{The proposed development complies with the applicable standards of review}.$ - D. The proposed development is designed and arranged to provide adequate consideration to ensure the public health, safety, and general welfare, and to prevent adverse effects on neighboring property.
+- A. The proposed development is consistent with the General Plan and any application specific plan and complies with all applicable provisions of the Development Code and all other City ordinances and regulations. - B. The proposed development is to be constructed on a suitable site, adequate in shape, size, topography, and other circumstances to accommodate the proposed development. - C. The proposed development complies with the applicable standards of review. - D. The proposed development is designed and arranged to provide adequate consideration to ensure the public health, safety, and general welfare, and to prevent adverse effects on neighboring property.